Suikoden II: Reception

+Other media

+Manga

+A manga adaptation of the original game and its anime adaptation, titled Suikoden: The Anime: Honmono no Eiyū (幻想水滸伝 The Anime 〜本物の英雄〜) and illustrated by Kochiya, began serialization in ASCII Media Works' Comic Dengeki Daioh "g" magazine on July 27, 2026.

-Anime adaptation
+Anime

 An anime television series adaptation of Suikoden II, titled Suikoden: The Anime, was announced during a livestream for the game franchise on March 4, 2025.
-The series is produced by Konami Animation and directed by Yūzō Satō, with Ryō Hino from NBCUniversal Entertainment Japan serving as the producer and production manager, Michihiro Tsuchiya handling series composition, and Kōji Nakamura is composing the music.
-It is set to premiere in 2026.
+The series is produced by Konami Animation and directed by Yūzō Satō, with Ryō Hino from NBCUniversal Entertainment Japan serving as the production manager, Michihiro Tsuchiya handling series composition, and Kōji Nakamura is composing the music.
+It is set to premiere on October 3, 2026, on Tokyo MX and other networks.
+The opening theme song is "Kanashimi Sae Otonabite" (悲しみさえ大人びて) performed by Amazarashi, and the ending theme song is "closed eye sun" performed by Koji Nakamura featuring Honoka Takahashi.

+Stage play

+A stage play adaptation of Suikoden II was announced on September 21, 2026.
+It will be directed by Norihito Nakayashiki and ran in Tokyo and Osaka in July 2027.